Maintaining Good Mental Health Whilst Self-Isolating

-While the UK works to control the coronavirus outbreak, many of us are self isolating to protect ourselves, our loved ones and the vulnerable members of our communities.
-We understand the reasons why self isolation is important in the battle against COVID-19, but that doesn’t stop it from being an emotionally testing time.
+While the UK works to control the coronavirus outbreak, many of us are self-isolating to protect ourselves, our loved ones and the vulnerable members of our communities.
+We understand the reasons why self-isolating is important in the battle against COVID-19, but that doesn’t stop it from being an emotionally-testing time.
 Human beings are sociable by nature and spending long periods of time alone can affect our mental health and wellbeing.

-There are ways we can help to protect our mental health and stay well during the coronavirus crisis until normal daily life resumes.
+Here are some of the ways we can help protect our mental health and stay well during the coronavirus crisis until normal daily life resumes:

-We may be physically cut off from our loved ones but we’re lucky to live in a time when technology means that they are only a touch, click or tap away.
+We may be physically cut off from our friends and family, but we’re lucky to live in a time when technology means that they are only a touch, click or tap away.
 Video conferencing allows us to ‘see’ friends and family and is accessible through almost any phone or device.
 These apps, such as FaceTime, Zoom or Skype are surprisingly straight forward to use and are the next best thing to seeing your loved ones in person.

 If you don’t have access to a suitable device or are not quite ready for the world of virtual meetings, a straight-forward phone call can keep you feeling connected to the outside world.
 It might be worth asking whoever you’re chatting with whether they can give you some guidance on how to set up video calls too.

-You’re bound to have a bit more time on your hands during self isolation, so it’s the perfect time to dig out that old writing set and get back to basics.
+You’re bound to have a bit more time on your hands when self-isolating, so it’s the perfect time to dig out that old writing set and get back to basics.
 Sending and receiving letters can help lift the spirits and a letter sent with love can be re-read time and time again.
-Remember that you won’t be able to get out to the post box if you’re self isolating so, if you have someone delivering food supplies to your door, check whether they’d be happy to do it for you before you get writing.
+Remember that you won’t be able to get out to the post box if you’re self isolating so, if you have someone delivering food supplies to your door, check whether they’d be happy to send it for you.

 If your daily or weekly routine usually involves exercise, try to keep it going.
 If you don’t exercise much generally – now’s a good time to start!
-Even gentle exercise around your home, like cleaning and gardening, can get the heart pumping and maintain a basic level of fitness.
+Even gentle exercise around your home, like cleaning and gardening, can get the heart pumping and improve your mood.
 If you can get out into the fresh air, even better, as spending time outside has been shown to help improve mental health.